-What medicine do I need to have before peripheral blood stem cell harvesting?
+What do I need to know about peripheral blood stem cell harvesting?

-Before harvesting, you will receive medicine to increase the number of stem cells in your blood.
-This medicine will be given by injection (shots) for about five days before stem cell harvesting.
-While receiving these injections, your muscles and bones may become painful.
-You may also need to take medicine to decrease nausea (feeling sick to your stomach) and pain.
+- You will need medicine to increase the number of stem cells in your blood.
+This includes injections for about 5 days before stem cell harvesting.
+You may also need blood or urine tests before having your stem cells harvested.

 What are the risks of peripheral blood stem cell harvesting?

 Calcium levels in your blood may decrease and cause numbness and tingling in your mouth, hands, or feet.
 The procedure may decrease the number of platelets in your blood and increase your risk for bleeding.
 Rarely, the procedure may cause fainting or vomiting.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.